waozixyz/geosite/src/lib/posts/GN3-happy-mew-year.md

 ### Mandatory Gift Exchange

 My employer has told me there's a mandatory gift exchange at Nonaco Parties.
-I wouldn't mind the festivities if I wasn't expexted to attend over a dozen different get-togethers...
+I wouldn't mind the festivities if I wasn't expected to attend over a dozen different get-togethers...
 Will the festivities never end‽

 — *Mittens*